 Immunosuppressed transplant patients have variable presentations of COVID-19 disease.
 At MSKCC, 70 transplant patients were diagnosed with COVID-19.
 EBMT, CIBMTR and ASH are collecting data on transplant patients with COVID-19.
 Outcome data on COVID-19 in HCT patients is difficult to interpret due to limited publications and a tendency of more severe cases to be reported.
-Although no formal head-to-head comparison with matched controls from the general population has yet been done, data-collection from CIBMTR, ASH , the European Society for Blood and Marrow Transplantation and the Spanish Hematopoietic Stem Cell Transplantation and Cell Therapy Group1 and the French Society of Bone Marrow Transplantation2 suggest that HCT patients with COVID-19 have reasonable survival perspectives but are at a high risk of developing severe complications.
+Although no formal head-to-head comparison with matched controls from the general population has yet been done, data-collection from CIBMTR, ASH, the European Society for Blood and Marrow Transplantation and the French Society of Bone Marrow Transplantation suggest that HCT patients with COVID-19 are at a high risk of developing severe complications.
 Sharma and colleagues reported on a 30 et al mortality rate based on CIBMTR data.
 Data from the EBMT showed a slight improvement in the six weeks-mortality rate from 25 percent to 20 percent, between the first and second wave in HCT patients and a 50 percent mortality rate in CAR-T patients.

 Are SARS-CoV-2 PCR and antibody tests accurate in transplant patients?

 There is no evidence that the standard COVID-19 PCR and antibody tests are misleading in HCT patients.
-Studies need to be performed to see if patient receiving rituximab or B-cell directed CAR-T therapy are able to mount a detectable and sustained antibody response.
-However, evidence shows that immunocompromised patients may shed virus for a longer period than otherwise healthy patients,3,4 so the transplant team should therefore carefully monitor HCT patients after COVID-19.
+However, evidence shows that immunocompromised patients typically shed virus for longer than four weeks, so the transplant team should therefore carefully monitor HCT patients after COVID-19.
 The CDC recommends for in immunocompromised patients an isolation of at least 20 days after onset of symptoms or positive PCR test.

 My patient has graft-versus-host disease and is being treated with immunosuppressive drugs.
 Should I take them off these medications, adjust dosages or switch regimens?